Introduction

 Conclusion

-DevOps is transforming how software is developed and delivered by combining development and operations into a unified process.
+This automation-driven approach is transforming how software is developed and delivered by combining development and operations into a unified process.
 By improving collaboration, automation, and efficiency, DevOps helps organizations deliver better software faster.